 As you can see by the table, our system had no violations.
 We're proud that your drinking water meets or exceeds all Federal and State requirements.
-We have learned through our monitoring and testing that some contaminants have been detected, however the EPA has determined that your water IS SAFE at these levels.

 All sources of drinking water are subject to potential contamination by substances that are naturally occurring or man-made.
 These substances can be microbes, inorganic or organic chemicals and radioactive substances.
 All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1.800.426.4791.